MODEL.details

 KO per Minute Opponent Decayed Average Difference

-Takedown Attempts Round 1 Adjusted Performance Average Difference
+Takedown Attempts Round 1 per Minute Decayed Adjusted Performance Decayed Average Difference

-Leg Landed Round 1 Adjusted Performance Decayed Average Difference
+Distance Landing Round 1 per Minute Decayed Adjusted Performance Decayed Average Difference

 Model Calibration Curve